Australian rules football in New South Wales: Rugby rebellion and the Southern Rugby Football Union ban (1868–1876)

-A strong rivalry between Sydney and Melbourne has existed since the Victorian gold rush, when the latter first outgrew its older sister.
-With the rapid growth of Victorian rules, Sydney journalists panned it in 1868, protesting that the "old English game of football" would be preferable to Sydneysiders than any game imported from the rival colony.
-As a result, following the end of Metcalfe's term at Newington College, the school in 1869 had switched codes, and in doing so became the first Australian school to play rugby union.
-The Sydney Football Club would soon suffer the same fate as its predecessor and disappeared completely.
-Sydney University also began to heavily promote rugby football over the Victorian code in 1869.
+While Victorian rules had been the only distinguishable football code played in the Sydney over the last half of the 1860s, at no time had it (or any other set of laws) established a firm foothold and permanent clubs, leaving the arrival of the rugby-dedicated Wallaroo FC in 1870 an open field.
+The colony's first confirmed game under rugby rules was played in June 1870 by Wallaroo FC against British 'Navy & Army' side at the Sydney Cricket Ground.
+In 1874 the Wallaroos led the formation of the Southern Rugby Football Union (SRFU / now NSWRU) who adopted the rugby union playing laws of the London-based Rugby Football Union, as well as a by-law that each member (club or school) could only play games against another member, meaning any attempt to establish a Victorian rules club in Sydney was futile.

-Rugby clubs could manage just four matches prior to the 1870s, however it was being successfully integrated into schools and later began producing organised senior competition.
-Soon after, it spread throughout the colony.
-Some clubs continued to experiment with playing under Victorian rules which threatened the control of rugby authorities.
-Subsequently, in 1874 the newly formed Southern Rugby Football Union (SRFU) instituted a ban on its member clubs from playing any matches under those rules.
-This led to the extinction of the Victorian code in Sydney.
 In the Riverina closer to Victoria however, clubs were able to somewhat survive it.
 The Albury Football Club (founded in 1876 under Victorian rules) did so by crossing the border to play against northern Victorian clubs though even it was all but defunct the following year, requiring resuscitation some time later.
 Other early northern Riverina clubs such as Wagga were left with little other option than to organise local scratch matches as most other clubs in the colony were adopting rugby.
 Calls from Victoria in May 1877 for intercolonial tests were dismissed by the SRFU in an effort to prevent the Victorian code from being promoted in Sydney.